coderAdityasen/to-do-App/README.md

 ### Running the App

-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev`
-2. Open your web browser and go to: `http://localhost:3000`
+2. Open your web browser and go to: `http://localhost:5173`

 ## Components Overview